sudara/melatonin_blur/README.md

 Melatonin Blur is a batteries-included CPU blur library for the C++ JUCE framework with a focus on performance and ease of use.

-On MacOS, it depends on the built-in Accelerate framework.
+On macOS, it depends on the built-in Accelerate framework.

-On Windows, it depends on the Intel IPP library.
+On Windows, it optionally depends on the Intel IPP library.
+If not present will fall back to a JUCE FloatVectorOperations implementation for single channel (shadows, etc) and Gin's Stack Blur for ARGB.

-On Windows without IPP, it will fall back to a slower JUCE FloatVectorOperations Stack Blur implementation which has performance in the same neighborhood as the Gin Stack Blur implementation.
-Note that while the underlying blur times are comparable, the caching in the helpers will still provide a ~5x speedup due to cache hits on subsequent repaints.

 ## Features